Scoop Hybrid Workforce Terms of Service

 “Users” means individuals who are authorized by Customer to use the Workplace Planner and who have been supplied user identifications and passwords by Customer (or by Scoop at Customer’s request).

 2.1 Provision.
 Subject to the terms and conditions of this Agreement, Scoop shall provide to Customer during each Subscription Term a non-exclusive and nontransferable right to (a) access and use of the Workplace Planner via the internet, and (b) use of the Documentation.
 Customer’s purchase of subscription(s) for the Workplace Planner is neither contingent upon the delivery of any future functionality or features, nor dependent upon any oral or written public comments made by Scoop with respect to future functionality or features.
+Customer may participate in the Scoop Commute Program according to the terms of the Commute Addendum.

 2.2 Restrictions.
 The rights granted in Section 2.1 above are conditioned upon Customer’s compliance with the terms and conditions of this Agreement.
 Customer may use the Workplace Planner solely for Customer’s own internal business purposes, in compliance with applicable law.
 Customer shall not: (a) permit any third party to access the Workplace Planner except as permitted herein or in an Order, (b) license, sublicense, sell, resell, rent, lease, transfer, distribute, use the Workplace Planner for commercial time sharing, outsourcing or otherwise commercially exploit the Workplace Planner; (c) create derivative works based on the Workplace Planner; (d) modify, reverse engineer, translate, disassemble, or decompile the Workplace Planner, or cause or permit others to do so; (e) copy, frame, or mirror any content forming part of the Workplace Planner, other than on Customer’s own intranets or otherwise for Customer’s own internal business purposes; (f) access the Workplace Planner in order to (1) build a competitive product or service, or (2) copy any features, functions or graphics of the Workplace Planner; and (g) remove any title, trademark, copyright and/or restricted rights notices or labels from the Workplace Planner or Documentation.